Alex Caldiero: Performances

-Caldiero has performed at the Utah Arts Festival, several times on National Public Radio on the Poetry Bus Tour in 2006, at The New School for Social Research, the Pritchard Art Gallery, the Salt Lake Art Center, Utah Valley University, the Kiva Koffeehouse in the Grand Staircase–Escalante National Monument, and on Brazilian TV.
+Caldiero performed at the Utah Arts Festival, several times on National Public Radio on the Poetry Bus Tour in 2006, at The New School for Social Research, the Pritchard Art Gallery, the Salt Lake Art Center, Utah Valley University, the Kiva Koffeehouse in the Grand Staircase–Escalante National Monument, and on Brazilian TV.

 His notable performance of Allen Ginsberg's "Howl" on the 50th anniversary its first reading drew a record poetry crowd at a local book store.

-Recently, Caldiero has performed together with various members of Theta Naught, an ensemble that describes their music as "psychodelicious music".
-Caldiero intones his poetry while the band plays.
+Caldiero later performed together with various members of Theta Naught, an ensemble that describes their music as "psychodelicious music".
+Caldiero intoned his poetry while the band played.